berkeley-scf/berkeley-scf.github.io/contact-us.md

 :link: mailto:trouble@stat.berkeley.edu

-Get help with hardware, printing, networking, disk space, and other general system questions.
+Get help with hardware, printing, networking, disk space, and other general system questions by emailing `trouble@stat.berkeley.edu`.
 Please describe the problem, when, and (if relevant) the machine and software involved in the problem.
 :::